Set between 1931 and 1936, Wallis is centered around the love affair that led to the biggest constitutional crisis in modern Royal history.

 Assistant Director – Katharina Huchler

 Costume Supervisor – Harriet Fowler

 Assistant Stage Managers: Emelia Hutchinson & Emily Hill

 PRODUCED by KATIE PLEWS for OVATION

-PHOTOS by Darren Bell
+by Darren Bell

 Jennifer Selway’s fictionalised account of the troubled relationship between Wallis Simpson and the Prince of Wales counterpoints it against the friendship between a gay valet and a perky maid who often function as commentators.